Introducing Vector Search on Rockset: How to run semantic search with OpenAI and Rockset

 Search has become easier than ever as you no longer need to build complex and hard-to-maintain rules-based algorithms or manually configure text tokenizers or analyzers.
 We see endless possibilities for vector search: explore Rockset for your use case by starting a free trial today.

-Learn more about the vector search release by joining the tech talk, From Spam Fighting at Facebook to Vector Search at Rockset: How to Build Real-Time Machine Learning at Scale, on May 17th.
-I'll be joined by VP of Engineering Louis Brandy who will share his 10+ years of experience building spam fighting systems, including Sigma at Facebook.
+Learn more about the vector search release by watching the tech talk, From Spam Fighting at Facebook to Vector Search at Rockset: How to Build Real-Time Machine Learning at Scale.

 The Amazon Review dataset was taken from: Justifying recommendations using distantly-labeled reviews and fined-grained aspects Jianmo Ni, Jiacheng Li, Julian McAuley Empirical Methods in Natural Language Processing (EMNLP), 2019